RenjithVR4/instafreight_task/README.md

 ## Question 1 - Route decoder (AKA JS port)

-I have used [ord()](http://php.net/manual/en/function.ord.php) for charCodeAt().
+I have used [ord()](http://php.net/manual/en/function.ord.php) for Javascript function - charCodeAt() .
 I did not follow the coding standard what I used for other questions.

 ## Question 2 - r/UpliftingNews consumer
 I used CURL to fetch data from the API.